Methodology All Trends

 Avoid Crappy Hosting

 One of my biggest early mistakes was definitely signing up with HostGator.
 They were so bad.
-(Remember that agonizing 8-14 second loading time I mentioned before)?
+(Main reason for my slow loading time).

 Here are some hosting companies that I would avoid entirely: